 The intensive supervision and tracking program offers court-ordered intensive monitoring of youth through contact with CJS staff for a specified period of time.

 The electronic monitoring/home detention program utilizes GPS technology to electronically monitor a youth's whereabouts at all times.

-Aftercare - The Aftercare Program is specifically designed for youth who have been committed to the custody of the Division of Youth Services for delinquent offenses.
-The Aftercare Worker works with the youth and family during the DYS treatment placement as well as upon the youth's return to the community to ensure a smooth transition back into the home and community and to reduce the likelihood of further delinquent behavior and advancement in the juvenile justice system.
+Aftercare/Reentry - The Aftercare/Reentry Program is specifically designed for youth who have been committed to the custody of the Division of Youth Services for delinquent offenses.
+The Reentry Worker works with the youth and family during the DYS treatment placement as well as upon the youth's return to the community to ensure a smooth transition back into the home and community and to reduce the likelihood of further delinquent behavior and advancement in the juvenile justice system.

-Mentoring - The Mentoring Program provides adult volunteers the opportunity to experience one-on-one traditional mentoring with area youth.
+Mentoring - The Mentoring Program, Operation Positive Direction, provides adult volunteers the opportunity to experience one-on-one traditional mentoring with area youth.
 The purpose of the program is to build a trusting relationship with youth (age 10 to 17) who are either at risk of entering the juvenile justice system or are non-serious offenders.
 Through contact with the youth each week, the volunteer mentor will offer guidance, support and encouragement to aid the youth in striving toward a positive direction for the future.